raspberrypilearning/editor-innovation-day/en/step_1.md

 --- task ---

+You have been given a list of randomly generated numbers.

-➡️ Calculate the largest number in the list of numbers.
+➡️ Calculate the largest number in the `numbers` list.
+➡️ Put your answer in the `answer` variable.

 --- /task ---